IPT-OMICS/IPT-OMICS/docs/source/Cluster/Quickstart.rst

 ====================
 This section is a quick start for someone who is somewhat familiar with Linux/Unix and is looking at how to start using the Institut Pasteur de Tunis cluster quickly.

-If you're not familiar with UTHPC and Linux in general, many beginner tutorials are available online.
-UTHPC team is also actively working on providing a better guides.
+If you're not familiar with omics HPC and Linux in general, many beginner tutorials are available online.
+Omics Hpc team is also actively working on providing a better guides.

 Request an account¶
 ===================